dotnetricardo/CodeCop.PostSharp.AutoAspectResolver/README.md

             StaticClass.StaticMethod();
             StaticClass.StaticMethod2();
 ```
-2- If not you should indicate the aspect types you want to auto resolve:
+2- If you don't implemented the GetRegisteredAspectTypes method you should indicate the aspect types you want to auto resolve:
 ```
             // Instantiate the container (the one you made implement the IAspectContainer interface) var container = new AppContainer();